rikardoroa/JobsityChallenge/readme.md

 * --> edit enviroment variables in windows
 * --> add variable name TWILIO_ACCOUNT_SID with the key sid value
 * --> add variable name TWILIO_AUTH_TOKEN with the key auth value
+* --> add variable name CON_STRING with the connection value
+* --> add variable name SENDER with the sender number value value
+* --> add variable name RECEIVER with the receiver number value value
 * --> reboot your computer